acamposruiz/react-multimedia-gallery/README.md

 In the demo I chose to have one object of photos that I pass in to both the Gallery component and the Lightbox component to keep the code cleaner and stateless.
 Stateless because I can keep the Lightbox outside of the Gallery component and the user can decide whether to use any Lightbox of their choosing or none at all.
 I added all the properties into this object that either component might need or that I wanted to use for customization.

 ## Other notes
-This component uses [React Images](https://github.com/jossmac/react-images-texts-videos) for lightbox functionality in the example demo, but the component itself does not depend on it.
+This component uses [React Images, Texts and Videos](https://github.com/acamposruiz/react-images-texts-videos) for lightbox functionality in the example demo, but the component itself does not depend on it.

 To gain a good understanding of 'srcset' and 'sizes' attributes, I found this site very helpful: [https://ericportis.com/posts/2014/srcset-sizes/](https://ericportis.com/posts/2014/srcset-sizes/).